-The Colors of Things
+The Color of Things

 Music by Grace Oberhofer

-Lyrics by Lisa Mongillo
+Book and Lyrics by Lisa Mongillo

 Based on the children’s book by Vivienne Shalom